preparation and aftercare

 Accutane

 Please discontinue these products at least 7 days prior to your session.
+If needed, we can avoid spraying treated areas.

 What to Wear After Your Appointment